Meet the team

 Faculty Affiliate

 Elaine O. Nsoesie is an Associate Professor at Boston University’s School of Public Health.
-She has expertise in the application of data science methods to global health problems, with a particular focus on developing approaches and technology that use data from non-traditional public health data sources (such as, mobile phones, satellites, and social media) for public health surveillance and to advance health equity.
-She is currently developing approaches that combine artificial intelligence methods and data from disparate sources to study racial health inequities and the policies that create them.
+She has expertise applying data science methods to global health problems, focused on developing approaches and technology that use data from non-traditional data sources for public health surveillance and to advance health equity.
+She is currently developing approaches that combine artificial intelligence methods and data from disparate sources to study racial health inequities.
 Previously, she led the Racial Data Tracker project at Boston University's Center for Antiracist Research and served as a program lead and a senior advisor to the Artificial Intelligence/Machine Learning Consortium to Advance Health Equity and Researcher Diversity (AIM-AHEAD) program at the National Institutes of Health.
-She is on the organizing committee of Data Science Africa and on the advisory board of Data Scientists Network (formerly, Data Science Nigeria).
-Dr. Nsoesie holds a Ph.D. in computational epidemiology and a master’s degree in statistics from Virginia Tech, and a bachelor’s degree in mathematics from the University of Maryland, College Park.
+Dr. Nsoesie holds a Ph.D. in computational epidemiology, a master’s degree in statistics from Virginia Tech, and a bachelor’s degree in mathematics from the University of Maryland, College Park.
 She was born and raised in Cameroon.

 Dr. Safiya Noble, a Black woman, facing the camera smiling.
 She's wearing a black shirt, and her hair down.
 Orangish flowers and greenery in the background.